 “During COVID-19 we knew many of our businesses were continuing to struggle and that made us want to turn this into an annual grant.” says Kerry Magro, founder and CEO of KFM Making a Difference.
 “We received some great feedback over time and decided to make this an annual grant to support our community.”

 The grant was launched in September of 2020 on KFM Making A Difference’s website.
 All applicants were encouraged to discuss why it’s important to give people with a disability a chance to find meaningful employment.
 These small businesses combined have hired over 300 people with disabilities.

-In Fall of 2012, KFM Making a Difference launched its scholarship program.
-Thus far KFM has given out one-hundred (100) scholarships in total to help students with autism to go to college.
+In Fall of 2012, KFM Making a Difference launched one if it’s first initiatives in its scholarship program.
+Thus far KFM has given out one-hundred and thirty (130) scholarships in total to help students with autism to go to college.
 Kerry Magro, founder of KFM, is a professional speaker, best-selling author and movie consultant.
-Kerry was nonverbal till 2.5 and diagnosed with autism at age four.
+Kerry was nonspeaking till 2.5 and diagnosed with autism at age four.
 Today, Kerry travels the share his story about autism and to support other kids with autism on their roads through life.